schell/mod/README.md

 Use
 ---
-You should only ever have to have one script tag in your document head.
+You should only ever have to write one script tag in your document head.
 Just include require.js:

 ```html
 <script src="require.js" type="text/javascript" charset="utf-8"></script>